 - Transfer the amount to your BMO Investorline account

-BMO Cash Back Mastercard vs. Others
+BMO Cash Back Mastercard vs. Alternatives

 The BMO Cash Back Mastercard does fairly well as a no-fee cash back card.
 If you want a credit card that offers real cash back rewards and is easy to qualify for, this card meets the bill.